Up not out framework

 But isn’t that externalizing parking needs to the customer?
 Yes, exactly.
 By allowing developments to choose what amount of parking to supply, and allowing customers to choose their preference from what’s available, you have allowed a market for parking to come alive.

-After removing parking minimums, large parking lots will likely develop into offices or apartments or townhomes.
+After removing parking minimums, large parking lots will likely develop into offices, apartments, or townhomes.
 Some smaller lots may get infilled as well.
-Garages for some developments will be built allowing both hourly patrons and long-term parking for tenants.
-Some parking lots will remain because they are now capable of turning a profit with low costs.
+Garages will continue to be used, sometimes allowing both hourly patrons and long-term parking for tenants.
+Some parking lots will remain because they are now capable of turning a higher profit as development catches up to parking supply.
 Valet parking will take hold for some restaurants when customers prefer convenience.
-The price for parking will stabilize to meet demand.
-On-street parking with meters will keep turnover high while keeping prices low.
+On-street parking with meters will keep turnover high for the most in-demand spaces, supporting businesses .
+The price for parking will stabilize to meet demand, and will vary based on the spot.
 A public garage can keep turnover and price low.
 All of these are the nuances of allowing the market to work.

 The overabundance of parking lots will incrementally give way to a walkable, thriving downtown.

-Parking will meet demand.
+Parking will still meet demand.
 The only thing that will be lost is free and convenient parking on every lot.
-Parking can stay free with the cost of walking two blocks to the public lot or garage.
+Parking can stay cheap with the cost of walking two blocks to the public lot or garage.
 Or, parking will remain convenient at the cost of $2-$5 an hour depending on the time and day or $10-$20 per day.
-Some public garages offer one or two hours free
+Some public garages offer one or two hours free.
+A market will form.
+People will still have a place to park whenever they need it.

 Allowing the user to decide decouples parking from development, and allows a market to emerge.
 Parking supply and demand will balance at the right market price.
 Some people might seek alternatives entirely like walking and biking, which gets more people moving and less people sitting in traffic.